futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 a graph is either empty or it has a context and another graph.
 The context contains information about a given vertex, namely its value, label (if any) and its adjacent edges classified as inbound or outbound.
-So far so good, how can we build an inductive graph?
-This is easier to understand with an example:
+So far so good, now how can we build the following graph inductively?

 <div class="figure centered">
   <img src="/images/sample_graph.png" alt="Sample graph">
 </div>

+One possible way of building an inductive graph is the following:

 ```haskell
 ƛ: read "mkG [('a', 1), ('b', 2), ('c', 3)] [(1, 2, 5), (2, 1, 3), (2, 3, 1), (3, 1, 4)]"